-- (24) De-accessioning is recognised as a necessary tool to enable the maintenance, enhancement and focus of an art collection; therefore deaccession proposals will be prepared on an as needs basis. - a.
+(24) De-accessioning is recognised as a necessary tool to enable the maintenance, enhancement and focus of an art collection; therefore de-accession proposals will be prepared as needed.

+- a.
 A work of art deemed to be outside the scope of the CDU Art Collection and this policy, or formally approved for de-accessioning, will be de-accessioned and disposed of in accordance with the Art Collection Procedure. - (25) Where a de-accessioned work of art has been gifted or bequeathed, donor/s will be advised of this decision in writing by the Vice-Chancellor.